PHACDataHub/infra-core/cloud-workstation-template/docs/network.md

 This section outlines the details of each network flow.

-**Notes**

-- The CIDR 10.0.0.0/XX is used as a stand-in for a dynamically allocated RFC 1918 private IP address from the subnet.

 ## Notebook Server Instances to Google Services

 The following operations involve network flows between the VM running the notebook instances and a google managed proxy server, that handles all requests to Google services: